-

 Valuations

-The valuation of a company is not an exact science and can vary depending on the type of business and the reason.
+The valuation of a company is not an exact science and can vary depending on the type of business…

 The COVID-19 pandemic has resulted in lockdowns and travel restrictions in every part of the globe, with a huge impact on the global aviation industry.
 It is clear that operators, airports, lessors and support businesses need to look at all the options open to them to survive.